jericholab/rdl/Design Overview/Design Overview - WIRED Main Hub.md

 SINGLE BOARD COMPUTER (SBC)

-- Due to a global shortage and increased cost, the Orange Pi 4 LTE was chosen instead of the traditional Raspberry Pi.
+- Due to a global shortage and increased cost, the decision was made in 2023 to use Orange Pi 4 LTE instead of the traditional Raspberry Pi.
+The decision might be reversed in the future.
-- The native OS provided by Orange Pi is used.
-It is Ubuntu based.
+- The native OS provided by Orange Pi is used (Ubuntu-based).
 - A 3D printed enclosure allows to install the Pi on the bottom panel.
 - A small fan is added to the SBC enclosure.
 The fan blows towards the heat sink for improved performance.
 However, this leaves the back of the fan unprotected.
 It has a supplementary 3D printed grill that reduces the risk of an object blocking the blades.
 This would probably not cause a CPU overheat, but it would reduce the heat transfer to the other components (e.g. RDL) in the winter.
 This fan is powered by the Pi GPIO pins.
 - When supplying power through the dedicated jack barrel, the power supply of the Pi has to be 4A.
 With lower current capacity power supplies, the SBC will restart when it has high CPU usage and consumes an increased amount of current, causing a voltage drop.